 Sometimes our brains can do the magic optimisation Sage Solitaire asks for without us really understanding why.
 If you’re clearing game after game, update your bets and take advantage of being in the zone!Manage the end game

 Lead tester Chris Johnson has a highest bank in Vegas Mode of a whopping $7,365, and so clearly knows a lot about the end game, when you've relatively few cards remaining.
-He says -
+He says -Row diversity is key

 Think back to cards you've used and imagine what might remain.
 If necessary, make notes as you play.
 If you think you've a shot at clearing the board, take it.